Sugar Ray Leonard: The Showdown

 Promoted as "The Showdown", Leonard fought Thomas Hearns on September 16, 1981, at Caesars Palace in Las Vegas to unify the World Welterweight Championship in a scheduled fifteen-rounder.
 They fought before a live crowd of 23,618.
 Hearns was paid $5.1 million, and Leonard made over $11 million.
 The fight grossed over $35 million.
 The live gate was $5.9 million, and the revenue from pay-per-view was $7.5 million.

 Hearns, 32–0 with 30 knockouts, won the WBA Welterweight Championship in 1980, scoring a second-round knockout of José "Pipino" Cuevas in Detroit, Michigan.
 He made three successful title defenses, stopping Luis Primera, Randy Shields, and Pablo Baez.

-The fight began as expected Leonard boxing from a distance and Hearns's stalking.
+The fight began as expected with Leonard boxing from a distance and Hearns stalking.
 Leonard had difficulty with Hearns' long reach and sharp jab.
 By the end of round five, Leonard had a growing swelling under his left eye, and Hearns had built a considerable lead on the scorecards.
 Leonard, becoming more aggressive, hurt Hearns in the sixth with a left hook to the chin.
 Leonard battered Hearns in rounds six and seven, but Hearns regrouped.
 Hearns started to stick and move, and he started to pile up points again.
 The roles reversed: Leonard became the stalker and Hearns became the boxer.
 The fight billed as a classic showdown between a powerful knockout artist and the best boxer/puncher the welterweight division had seen in decades devolved into a slow, tactical fight.

 Hearns won rounds nine through twelve on all three scorecards.
 Between rounds twelve and thirteen, Angelo Dundee told Leonard, "You're blowing it, son!
-You're blowing it!".
+You're blowing it!"